livewires/web-building/sessions/6-going-mobile.md

 This tells the `header` to start off at a height of 200px, but if the browser width is greater than 600px, then increase the height of the `header` to 400px.
 Give it a try.
 See how it works.

 How could you try with other styles in the `CSS`?

+If you want to test your site in a phone have a look at this page: [Mobile tester](http://tester.jamesdoc.com/?url=http://livewires.dev)